-The average American eats 3.12 meals a day, and a three-meals-a-day pattern is the norm in other industrialized nations.
+The average American eats about 2.8 meals a day, and a three-meals-a-day pattern is the norm in other industrialized nations.
 There is no clear, consistent evidence that any other meal frequency is better.
-In 2011 position stand, the International Society of Sports Nutrition reported that spreading calories out over more than three meals doesn’t appear to favorably change body composition.
-Eating breakfast, lunch and dinner each day may be optimal for controlling appetite and managing food intake.
+In 2011 position stand, the International Society of Sports Nutrition reported that spreading calories out over more than three meals doesn't appear to favorably change body composition.
+The benefits of eating 3 meals a day, with no snacks or only healthy snacks, may be optimal for controlling appetite and managing food intake.

 Aiming for Optimal Calorie Distribution

 One advantage of eating 3 times a day is that you are spreading your calories across your day, so you don't get too hungry between meals.
 Another is that you aren't spreading your calories too thin, so you are more likely to feel satisfied after each meal.
 Grazing all day may cause you to loose track of calories, especially if you choose high-calorie snacks, while having fewer than three meals a day may leave you so hungry that it's hard to make healthy food choices.

 Meal Quality Versus Meal Quantity

 What you eat probably makes more of a difference than how often you eat.
 Skipping meals can make it hard to get the variety of foods and nutrients you need for good health.
 When you eat breakfast, lunch and dinner, you are likely to choose different foods at each meal, providing overall variety.
 Snacking can be a good way to add extra servings of fruits, vegetables, whole grains and healthy protein to your diet, or it can be an excuse to eat potato chips and candy bars.

 The following suggestions can help keep you feeling satisfied so that you'll limit your in-between meal snack time.